BLCK-B/MusicReleaseTracker/README.md

 # MusicReleaseTracker

-Multi-source scraper designed to find latest songs released from artists you care about.
+Multi-source scraper that finds the latest songs from artists you care about.
 Available for windows, linux.

 <img src="https://github.com/BLCK-B/MusicReleaseTracker/assets/123077751/ac417ea7-31d0-4371-a67c-7a31586a2a5e" width="600px"/>